-Tempering is an essential step when using couverture chocolate for making a smooth, glossy, and evenly coloured coating with a good snap for dipping or decorating bonbons.
+Tempering is an essential step when using couverture chocolate for making a smooth, glossy, and evenly coloured coating with a good snap for dipping or decorating baked items or bonbons.
 Did you know that the process of tempering, in both steel and chocolate, is the same?
 It's true.

 So what exactly is couverture chocolate, and why do we need to temper it?
 Couverture chocolate is real chocolate, the finest quality of chocolate that contains added cocoa butter, which is fat derived from the cocoa bean.
 Cocoa butter is the most expensive ingredient in chocolate.
 This is why couverture chocolate is generally more expensive than other types of chocolate because it contains a lot of cocoa butter.
 As a fat, cocoa butter is amazing — it has a crystalline structure that is polymorphic, which means the fat crystals in the cocoa butter behave differently at different temperatures.
 There are 6 kinds of identified fat crystals in chocolate, the one that is our best friend during tempering is called Beta 5.